-This Plan was adopted by Council on...INSERT DATE...and clause 25K of the Environmental and Assessment Act was amended by the Minister for Planning on....INSERT DATE.
-This plan commenced d operation on...INSERT DATE.
+TThis Plan was adopted by Council on 14 December 2020 and clause 25K of the Environmental and Assessment Regulation 2000 was amended by the Minister for Planning and Public Places on 26 November 2021.
+This Plan commenced operation on 26 November 2021.